NeuroML/Documentation/source/Userdocs/GettingStarted.md

 ```
 The first line is the XML header.
 This tells us that this file is using version 1 of the XML standard.
-Next, the `encoding` attribute in this first tag tells us that the common ["UTF-8" encoding](https://en.wikipedia.org/wiki/UTF-8) is in use here.
+Next, the `encoding` attribute tells us that the common ["UTF-8" encoding](https://en.wikipedia.org/wiki/UTF-8) is in use in this file.
 All XML files, and so all NeuroML files, must start with this line.

 The next segment introduces the `neuroml` tag that includes information on the specification that this NeuroML file adheres to.